 - Sexual solicitations: Underage solicitations are a big enough issue to warrant a reality TV show based around tricking and detaining predators.
 Unlike the cases featured in ‘To Catch A Predator,’ not all cases of sexual solicitation include real-world meetups.
 Some occur entirely online, often in chat rooms.

-If you have been arrested or charged with committing a cyber crime in Ohio, contact The Koffel Law Firm today for a confidential case evaluation.
+If you have been arrested or charged with committing a cyber crime in Ohio, contact Koffel Brininger Nesbitt today for a confidential case evaluation.
 Our offices are located in Columbus, OH, but we represent clients statewide, and are regarded as one of the leading criminal law firms in Ohio.
 Don’t wait to get the representation you need to defend yourself in court.